 True-Up of Assessments if Maximum Assessment Exceeded at Plat.
 If, based on a final subdivision plat, the Assessment for any Lot Type exceeds the Maximum Assessment for such Lot Type, the owner of the applicable Assessed Property must partially prepay the Assessment for each Assessed Property that exceeds the Maximum Assessment in an amount sufficient to reduce the Assessment to the Maximum Assessment for such Lot Type.
+The City's approval of a final subdivision plat without payment of such amounts does not eliminate the obligation of the person or entity filing the plat to pay such Assessments.
 See Section VI.B of "APPENDIX C - Form of Service and Assessment Plan."